BioNTech (NASDAQ:BNTX) Given a $433.00 Price Target at The Goldman Sachs Group

-BioNTech (NASDAQ:BNTX) has been given a $433.00 price objective by The Goldman Sachs Group in a note issued to investors on Thursday, Borsen Zeitung reports.
-The Goldman Sachs Group’s price target would indicate a potential upside of 29.84% from the company’s current price.
+The Goldman Sachs Group set a $433.00 price target on BioNTech (NASDAQ:BNTX) in a research report sent to investors on Wednesday, Borsen Zeitung reports.

-Several other equities analysts have also recently commented on the company.
-Zacks Investment Research upgraded BioNTech from a “sell” rating to a “hold” rating in a research report on Friday, August 6th.
-Bryan, Garnier & Co raised BioNTech from a “neutral” rating to a “buy” rating in a research note on Wednesday, August 11th.
-UBS Group lifted their price target on BioNTech from $111.00 to $300.00 and gave the stock a “neutral” rating in a research note on Friday, August 27th.
-SVB Leerink lifted their price target on BioNTech from $159.00 to $293.00 and gave the stock a “market perform” rating in a research note on Friday, August 13th.
-Finally, Wolfe Research started coverage on BioNTech in a research note on Monday, July 19th.
-They set an “outperform” rating and a $248.00 price target for the company.
-One research analyst has rated the stock with a sell rating, seven have assigned a hold rating and five have assigned a buy rating to the company’s stock.
-According to data from MarketBeat.com, BioNTech has an average rating of “Hold” and an average target price of $239.46.
+A number of other equities analysts also recently issued reports on the company.
+SVB Leerink upped their price target on BioNTech from $159.00 to $293.00 and gave the stock a market perform rating in a research report on Friday, August 13th.
+Wolfe Research started coverage on BioNTech in a research report on Monday, July 19th.
+They set an outperform rating and a $248.00 price target on the stock.
+Bryan, Garnier & Co set a $451.00 price target on BioNTech in a research report on Friday, September 24th.
+HC Wainwright reaffirmed a hold rating and set a $330.00 price target on shares of BioNTech in a research report on Tuesday, September 21st.
+Finally, Zacks Investment Research raised BioNTech from a sell rating to a hold rating in a research report on Friday, August 6th.
+One research analyst has rated the stock with a sell rating, seven have assigned a hold rating and five have given a buy rating to the company’s stock.
+Based on data from MarketBeat.com, the stock currently has an average rating of Hold and an average target price of $239.46.

-Several hedge funds and other institutional investors have recently added to or reduced their stakes in BNTX.
-Commonwealth Equity Services LLC lifted its stake in shares of BioNTech by 9.9% in the 1st quarter.
-Commonwealth Equity Services LLC now owns 8,570 shares of the company’s stock valued at $935,000 after acquiring an additional 769 shares during the last quarter.
-Envestnet Asset Management Inc. bought a new position in BioNTech during the 1st quarter valued at approximately $729,000.
-Fifth Third Bancorp raised its position in BioNTech by 47.8% during the 1st quarter.
-Fifth Third Bancorp now owns 618 shares of the company’s stock valued at $67,000 after purchasing an additional 200 shares during the last quarter.
-Cambridge Investment Research Advisors Inc. raised its position in BioNTech by 10.7% during the 1st quarter.
-Cambridge Investment Research Advisors Inc. now owns 6,079 shares of the company’s stock valued at $664,000 after purchasing an additional 589 shares during the last quarter.
-Finally, BlackRock Inc. raised its position in BioNTech by 11.1% during the 1st quarter.
-BlackRock Inc. now owns 742,858 shares of the company’s stock valued at $81,112,000 after purchasing an additional 74,312 shares during the last quarter.
-14.49% of the stock is owned by institutional investors.
+A number of large investors have recently bought and sold shares of BNTX.
+Commonwealth Equity Services LLC boosted its holdings in BioNTech by 9.9% in the first quarter.
+Commonwealth Equity Services LLC now owns 8,570 shares of the company’s stock valued at $935,000 after purchasing an additional 769 shares during the last quarter.
+Envestnet Asset Management Inc. purchased a new stake in shares of BioNTech during the 1st quarter worth about $729,000.
+Fifth Third Bancorp boosted its stake in shares of BioNTech by 47.8% during the 1st quarter.
+Fifth Third Bancorp now owns 618 shares of the company’s stock worth $67,000 after acquiring an additional 200 shares in the last quarter.
+Cambridge Investment Research Advisors Inc. lifted its stake in BioNTech by 10.7% in the 1st quarter.
+Cambridge Investment Research Advisors Inc. now owns 6,079 shares of the company’s stock valued at $664,000 after buying an additional 589 shares in the last quarter.
+Finally, BlackRock Inc. lifted its stake in BioNTech by 11.1% in the 1st quarter.
+BlackRock Inc. now owns 742,858 shares of the company’s stock valued at $81,112,000 after buying an additional 74,312 shares in the last quarter.
+14.49% of the stock is currently owned by institutional investors.

 BioNTech SE, a biotechnology company, develops and commercializes immunotherapies for cancer and other infectious diseases.
 The company is involved in the developing of FixVac product candidates, including BNT111, which is in Phase I clinical trial for advance melanoma; BNT112 that is in Phase I/IIa trial for prostate cancer; BNT113, which is in Phase I/II trial to treat HPV+ head and neck cancers; BNT114 that is in Phase I clinical trial for triple negative breast cancer; BNT115 in a Phase I trial in ovarian cancer; and BNT116 for non-small cell lung cancer.It also develops neoantigen specific immunotherapies, such as Autogene cevumeran (BNT122), which is in Phase II clinical trial for first-line melanoma, as well as in Phase I clinical trial to treat multiple solid tumors; mRNA intratumoral immunotherapy comprising SAR441000 that is in Phase I clinical trial for solid tumors; and BNT141 and BNT142 to treat multiple solid tumors.